What Does A Financial Advisor Do?

 Brokers are licensed and regulated by the Financial Industry Regulatory Authority (FINRA).
 They work for broker-dealers and earn commissions for selling investment and insurance products to clients.
 (For more info have a look at our blog Brokers vs. Advisors)

 Since there are no industry regulations governing financial planners, anyone can say that they offer financial planning services, however, most are also licensed as investment advisers and/or brokers.

 Other financial professionals, like insurance agents and those who provide accounting or tax-preparation services, sometimes also provide financial planning and investment management to broaden their scope of services.

 While all of these individuals can call themselves financial advisors, our standards are a bit higher here at Zoe Financial.
 We believe that investment advisers who have a financial planning-centric practice offer the best service model for most investors… so this article will focus on what they do and the value they offer.

 We’ll also compare human financial advisors to their fast-growing counterpart in the virtual world: the robo-advisor.

 What A Human Financial Advisor Does

-A human financial advisor — or, more specifically, an investment adviser — provides investment advice.
+A human financial advisor or, more specifically, an investment advisor provides investment advice.
 This may range from researching and recommending investment options for a 401(k) plan to managing investment portfolios for clients.
-She may also provide financial planning services.
+They may also provide financial planning services.

-If investment adviser is registered with the SEC and they are a “fee-only” advisor, they are legally required to act in your best interests.
-This is in contrast to a less stringent “suitability” requirement for brokers.
-That means your adviser will do her best to protect your portfolio against excessive risks, as well as strive to keep investment expenses and her own fees reasonable.
+If an investment advisor is registered with the SEC and they are a fee-only advisor, they are legally required to act in your best interests.
+This is in contrast to a less stringent suitability requirement for brokers.
+That means your adviser will do their best to protect your portfolio against excessive risk, as well as strive to keep investment expenses and their own fees reasonable.